Division of Menzies: History

 The Division had always been a fairly safe to safe Liberal seat since creation.
 It was first held by Neil Brown, a former minister who served in the Fraser government and who also served as deputy Liberal leader under John Howard from 1985 to 1987.
 Brown retired in 1991 and was replaced by Kevin Andrews, who held the seat for 31 years, from 1991 to 2022.
 Andrews was the Father of the House, with the longest continuous tenure of any then current MHR—although Warren Snowdon and Russell Broadbent were first elected earlier.
 Andrews lost party pre-selection to Keith Wolahan prior to the 2022 Australian federal election.
-In the election, the Liberal Party nearly lost the seat for the first time in its history, with Wolahan winning the seat with a 0.7% two-party preferred margi.
+In the election, the Liberal Party nearly lost the seat for the first time in its history, with Wolahan winning the seat with a 0.7% two-party preferred margin.
 The swing against the party was attributed to backlash against the Morrison Government by Chinese Australians.

 The 2024 redistribution and accompanying boundary changes erased the Liberal majority and made Menzies a notional Labor seat with a 0.4% margin.
 Wolahan needed a swing in his favour in order to be re-elected in the subsequent 2025 federal election.
 At the election, Wolahan was defeated by Labor candidate Gabriel Ng, who picked up a small swing in his favour amid the Liberals' collapse in urban seats.
 Ng is the first Labor member ever to win the seat.